 The opposite of server-side caching is browser caching, also known as client-side caching.
 With browser caching, copies of web pages are temporarily stored in the browser memory rather than the cache in the server.
 Images, HTML pages, CSS files and other types of multimedia files can all be cached in the web browser.

+These HTTP headers are also used to outline caching rules for client-side caching.
 To ensure that certain files on your web pages are cached in the web browser, you need to set file headers that instruct the browser to cache them.
-Cache-control HTTP headers are used to define browser caching policies, which can include how and where a resource is cached and its maximum age before expiring.
+These cache-control HTTP headers are used to define browser caching policies, which can include how and where a resource is cached and its maximum age before expiring.

 The cache-control header is broken up into directives – here are the most common ones:

-- Cache-control: private.
-This indicates that a resource is user-specific and can only be cached on a client device.
+- Cache-control: private – This indicates that a resource is user-specific and can only be cached on a client device, not by an intermediary agent like a CDN (content delivery network) or proxy.
+These resources often contain private data like personal information.

 3. WordPress caching: Third-party caching plugins